Chobham: History

-Neolithic flints have been found and there are several round barrows on the heaths; such as the Bee Garden in rolling Albury Bottom, a scheduled monument and the "Herestraet or Via Militaris" of the Chertsey Charters ran through Chobham parish.
+Neolithic flints have been found and there are several round barrows on the heaths.
+Albury Bottom, also known as "The Bee Garden" a scheduled monument with evidence of "a roughly trapezoidal bank and ditched enclosure measuring approximately 100 x 100m, with a surviving second outer bank in some places" and the "Herestraet or Via Militaris" (an old Roman road extant in the post-Roman kingdom) of the Chertsey Abbey charters ran through Chobham parish.
 In 1772 Roman silver coins of Gratian and of the time of a Valentinian, and copper coins of a Theodosius, Honorius, and another Valentinian, a spear-head and a gold ring, were found near Chobham Park in the parish.

 The village lay within the Godley hundred, a Saxon administrative area.

 Chobham appears in the Domesday Book of 1086 as Cebeham held by Chertsey Abbey, as it was at the time of the conquest, with interests also acquired by the time of its survey, 1086, by two minor Norman figures, possibly bishops, Corbelin and Odin.
 Its Domesday assets were: 10 hides; 1 church, 1 chapel, 16 ploughs, 10 acre of meadow, woodland worth 130 hogs.
 It rendered £15 10s 0d per year.
 Chabbeham is the version written in Chertsey Charter, and Chabham was the version recorded in the 13th century Patent Rolls.

 St Lawrence Church is on the High Street.
 Its earliest parts date from about 1080 although there may have been an earlier church on the site.
 It is dedicated to St Lawrence, who was martyred in Rome in 258.

 Until the 19th century almost entirely surrounded by Chobham Common, which was heathland of little agricultural value compared to its central fertile belt, the village was isolated.
 During mediaeval times, Chobham remained part of the Chertsey Abbey estates.
 As across the whole hundred which he dominated, the power of the Abbot of Chertsey was considerable.

 When the railways were built in the 19th century, lines running east–west went north and south of the village, passing through the neighbouring and at the time smaller villages of Sunningdale and Woking.
 Thus Chobham remained largely undeveloped during the Industrial Revolution and 20th century, while Woking has grown into a large town on the South West Main Line.
 In the 19th century peat was cut from the soil all around the village, which provided a cheap and reliable fuel source for heat, smelting and cooking.